Mercury(II) hydride: Direct synthesis

 This is the preferred method for matrix isolation research.
 Besides mercury(II) hydride, it also produces other mercury hydrides in lesser quantities, such as the mercury(I) hydrides (HgH and Hg2H2).

 Reactions

-Unpon treatment with a Lewis base, mercury(II) hydride coverts to an adduct.
+Upon treatment with a Lewis base, mercury(II) hydride converts to an adduct.
 Upon treatment with a standard acid, mercury(II) hydride and its adducts convert either to a mercury salt or a mercuran(2)yl derivative and elemental hydrogen.
 Oxidation of mercury(II) hydride gives elemental mercury.
 Unless cooled below −125 C, mercury(II) hydride decomposes to produce elemental mercury and hydrogen: